tomowarkar/biome/README.md

 # Biome
-Biome is a plane world generation tool written in Go (Golang).
+Biome is  tool of image processing and generatig written in Go (Golang).

 # Installation
 Installation is done using `go get`.